Frequently Asked Questions about Scholarships

 Students interested in a later fall (September) semester will need to reapply.

-Entering student scholarships are renewable through eight semesters.
+Entering student scholarships (post-fall 2019) are renewable through eight semesters.
 Scholarship recipients are expected to maintain high academic and musical standards, as outlined in our scholarship policy (login required).

 - Diploma program: 120 credits